Skip to content

 • Opportunities to engage with your spirituality at a place of worship on campus or a short distance from home.

 Today, turning 65 doesn’t mean you have to retire.
-In fact, more and more adults are working after retirement than what was typical in the past.
-However, if you are working part time, consulting for just a few clients, or simply finding more time in your days than when you were younger, you might want to find new ways to impact the community around you.
+In fact, more and more adults are working well past the retirement age of the past.
+However, if you are working part-time, consulting for just a few clients, or simply finding more time in your days than when you were younger, you might want to find new ways to impact the community around you.

-Volunteering or becoming involved in your community can not only positively affect your neighbors, but also your well-being.
-Mayo Clinic recently reported that adults benefit in multiple ways when volunteering for their favorite organizations.
-Volunteering can improve physical health, lead to lower rates of depression and anxiety, and expand social circles.
+Volunteering or getting involved in your community can not only positively affect your neighbors, but also your own well-being.
+Mayo Clinic recently reported that volunteering can improve physical health, lead to lower rates of depression and anxiety, and expand social circles.

 Volunteering is even more convenient when you live in a senior living community.
 You can often find ways to volunteer your time and talents both inside and outside the community.

-Of course, there are plenty of ways to volunteer your time and talents outside of a senior living community.
+There are plenty of ways to volunteer in your local community.
 Here are a few ideas that might inspire you:

 You can volunteer for your favorite nonprofit organizations, or you can use a site like VolunteerMatch to find opportunities by city or ZIP code.